 - 63% of senior women actively listen to stories of women of colour experiencing mistreatment compared to 40% of other colleagues)

-- and 61% of senior women take a public stand for gender equality compared to 28% of employees overall.
+- 61% of senior women take a public stand for gender equality compared to 28% of employees overall.

 Women bring more diversity